CaftBotti/manim_pi_creatures/README.md

 These are different emotions of pi creatures.
 They are from https://www.3blue1brown.com/images/pi-creatures/happy.svg and so on.

-You need to put them in the `assets` folder.
+You need to put them in the `assets\PiCreature` folder.

 We just put them in the repository for reference only, do not use them for commercial purposes!